GoPeerProject/gp-script-demo/README.md

 # API

 - `gP.identify(userData)`
   - Sets the user data object.
   - providedUserData (Object): The user data to be set.
-  - required fields: userId, lastName, firstName
+  - The `userId` and `name` fields are required, while rest of the fields are optional.
-  - you can also pass `token` field in this object and you won't need to call `setToken` separately
+  - You can also pass `token` field in this object and you won't need to call `setToken` separately
-  - following is the interface for all the expected fields:
+  - Following is the interface for all the expected fields:

     ```
     {